microsoft/Microsoft-OpenXR-Unreal/README.md

 ## Use the plugin from GitHub source

+1. If you have the MicrosoftOpenXR plugin installed from the Epic Marketplace, first uninstall that plugin so it will not collide with the source version.
-1. Copy MsftOpenXRGame/Plugins/MicrosoftOpenXR to your game's Plugins directory.
+2. Copy MsftOpenXRGame/Plugins/MicrosoftOpenXR to your game's Plugins directory.
 Skip this step if using the example MsftOpenXRGame project.

-2. This plugin maintains compatibility with older engine versions, so using the source directly may not work as expected in the latest engine release.
+3. This plugin maintains compatibility with older engine versions, so using the source directly may not work as expected in the latest engine release.
     If you see this message prompt, you *must* retarget the plugin to match your engine version:
     ![The 'MicrosoftOpenXR' plugin was designed for build 4.26.0.
 Attempt to load it anyway?](Docs/Images/InvalidVersion.png)

     Modify the ["EngineVersion"](https://github.com/microsoft/Microsoft-OpenXR-Unreal/blob/fccb12a31070bab0d45e8e948f809e6dbdde5937/MsftOpenXRGame/Plugins/MicrosoftOpenXR/MicrosoftOpenXR.uplugin#L13) string in Plugins/MicrosoftOpenXR/MicrosoftOpenXR.uplugin to match the engine version you are using.
-    1. For example, if you are using UE **4.27**, change the line to: **"EngineVersion": "4.27.0"**
+    For example, if you are using UE **4.27**, change the line to: **"EngineVersion": "4.27.0"**
-3. Reopen the project and the plugin will load correctly.
+4. Reopen the project and the plugin will load correctly.

 ## Install the plugin from the Unreal Marketplace